Cosmological perturbation theory for large scale structure in phase space: Cosmological perturbations in phase space

-Eqs.(\ref{eq:separable-2nd})-(\ref{eq:eds_3rd}) are in exact agreement with the SPT predictions for the density contrast, obtained following the traditional approach outlined in Sec.\ref{sec:spt} (see, e.g., \cite{Hartmeier:2023brx, Takahashi:2008yk, Bernardeau:1993qu, Fasiello:2022lff, Fasiello:2016qpn})\footnote{Note that normal ordering symbols appear in Eqs.(\ref{eq:scale}) and (\ref{eq:scale-3rd}) for the perturbation theory kernels.
+Our results in this section are in exact agreement with the SPT predictions for the density contrast, obtained following the traditional approach outlined in Sec.\ref{sec:spt} (see, e.g., \cite{Hartmeier:2023brx, Takahashi:2008yk, Bernardeau:1993qu, Fasiello:2022lff, Fasiello:2016qpn, Choustikov:2023uyk, Lewandowski:2016yce, Fujita:2020xtd, Donath:2020abv, Schmidt:2020ovm, Rampf:2022tpg, Garny:2022fsh})\footnote{Note that normal ordering symbols appear in Eqs.~(\ref{eq:scale}) and (\ref{eq:scale-3rd}) for the perturbation theory kernels.
 However, in SPT one obtains the same kernels without any normal ordering symbols.
 This is inconsequential as the forbidden contractions would lead to a vanishing contribution.
 The normal ordering symbols then simply organize for us which of the contractions lead to a nonvanishing contribution and hence need to be evaluated in the first place.}.
 However, let us stress that at no point in our framework did we have to assume a vanishing stress tensor or vorticity.
 Instead, an ideal pressureless fluid follows as a consequence of the perturbative solution to the Vlasov-Poisson system of equations in phase space.
 This is consistent with the intuition that dissipative effects are due to intrisically nonperturbative effects in nonlinear gravitational evolution.
+We attribute the following physical interpretation to this result: Our perturbative expansion is based on the iterative approach developed in Sec.\ref{sec:iter}, which reconstructs particle trajectories in an expansion in powers of the gradient of the gravitational field, as first showed in \cite{Senatore:2017hyk}.
+Now, the shell-crossing singularity occurs when particles start to accumulate in small regions of space, which require particle trajectories to turn around.
+This happens when the gradient of the gravitational field becomes sufficiently large, likely beyond the convergence radius of the iterative solution.
+This is why the perturbative expansion does not account for the shell-crossing singularity.